aimms/how-to/Articles/80/80-schedule-jobs.rst

 Effectively, this realizes that the job at hand is solved regularly.
 As you can see from this image:

-* The WebUI session you start via AIMMS PRO has an associated AIMMS data session.
+* The WebUI session you start via AIMMS Cloud has an associated AIMMS data session.
 This data session has a ``pro::CurrentDelegationLevel()`` of 0; there is no delegation of work yet.

 * The AIMMS solver session started from this AIMMS Data Session has a ``pro::CurrentDelegationLevel()`` of 1; it is the consequence of one delegation.